JKSH/LQ-CodeGen/README.md

 * [src](src): Contains the source code for the code generator itself.
 * [templates](templates): Contains the template files that get populated by the binding code.
-    - The templates also contains custom-written code (both LabVIEW and C++) that make the bindings work.
+    - The templates also contains custom-written code for LabVIEW that make the bindings work.
 Although these are not technically templates, they need to evolve closely with the code generator, which is why they are in this repo.